merceaemil/taxonomy_navigator/README.md

 # Interactive Data Structure Tool

-This is a project built with ViteJs and ExpressJs
+This is a project built with ViteJs and ExpressJs over NodeJS 20.18.1

 ## Project structure